brownsarahm/instructor-training/_episodes/09-eia.md

 ## A Positive Environment for All

 As we have seen, there are many teaching practices that can make your workshop more positive and welcoming.
-However, no workshop occurs in a vacuum: everyone's experiences begin and end and are influenced by the world beyond.
+However, everyone's experiences begin, end, and are influenced by the world beyond a workshop; workshops do not occur in a vacuum.
 In this section we will discuss some of the systemic barriers that can result in members of some groups being excluded even in an otherwise welcoming environment.
-The fact that some groups face barriers that others do not means we cannot take a one size fits all approach to creating a positive learning environment.
+The fact that some groups face barriers that others do not means a one size fits all approach will not successfully create a positive learning environment for all.

 ### Definitions